greg4shaw/Single-Page-App/README.md

 - To quit the application you can use `Ctrl + c`

 ### Expected outcomes:
-A listing of books for easy access.
+A listing of stats per country for easy access.

 ## Support

-If by some unexpected circumstance the books stop booking, please get hold of me at gman.international@gmail.com and I will make it all right again.
+If by some unexpected circumstance the countries disappear, please get hold of me at gman.international@gmail.com and I will make it all right again.

 ## Roadmap of Future Improvements

-- Same functionality but different data to be pulled.
+- Same functionality with more relevant data to be pulled.
+- Inclusion of search for the main page
+- Inclusion of links to each country on Google Maps
+- Inclusion of images of each country

 ## Versioning